alphagov/government-service-design-manual/service-manual/measurement/using-data.md

 * dashboards
 * reports
 * alerts

-Highlight specific segments that you know users are interested in, and make sure that your visualisations are simple, useful and contain minimal amounts of  [chart junk](http://en.wikipedia.org/wiki/Chartjunk).
+Highlight specific segments that you know users are interested in, and make sure that your visualisations are simple, useful and contain minimal amounts of [chartjunk](https://en.wikipedia.org/wiki/Chartjunk).

 Typical segments include: